danmanners/homelab-kube-cluster/manifests/workloads/wikijs/README.md

 # Set up the Postgres Database

+> THIS IS NOW BEING DEPLOYED ON A VM WITH DOCKER.
+> I'm quite over fighting with Kubernetes and WikiJS issues for this moment.

 This can **only** be deployed once the PSQL database is up and going.

 ## Setting up the Database